zeta1999/korali/tutorials/advanced/3.preserving.results/README.rst

 Computational Model
 ---------------------------

-In the model we assign QoI to the Korali `Sample`:
+In the model we assign quantity of interest (QoI) to the Korali `Sample`:

 .. code-block:: python